isabelabel/newsmonitor-test-q2-q3/README.md

     - `sbt "run-main core.CrawlerApp <start_ulr> <levels>"`
     - Where `<start_url>` is the url where the crawler has to start to look for the news and `<levels>` is the number that represents how deeply the crawler should go
+  - Example:
     - `sbt "run-main core.CrawlerApp http://www.terra.com.br/ 0"`

 ## How to run the tests
+  - Execute:
     - `sbt test`